dtischler95/peptideTransformer/README.md

 **The main finding:** across both tasks (MIC regression, hemolysis classification) and every model class — classical ML baselines and fine-tuned ProtBERT alike — performance is **capped by the measurement variability in the underlying experimental data, not by model architecture**.
 For the MIC data, repeated measurements of the same peptide differ by ~0.4 log₁₀ (a ~3-fold concentration range) — the same order of magnitude as the best achievable test error.
 Added physicochemical features helped only selectively, with no systematic gain.

-So the models here are built to be **honest, not flashy**: de-duplicated sequences, sequence-level train/val/test splits (no peptide appears in more than one split), and train/test gaps reported as-is so they reflect real generalization.
-The numbers are what the data allows — which is exactly the point.
+So the models here are built to be **honest, not flashy**: de-duplicated sequences, sequence-level train/val/test splits (no peptide appears in more than one split), and train/test gaps reported as-is.
+A stricter, similarity-aware split (`cluster_init`, see Usage) is also included, since a random sequence-level split can still share near-duplicate peptides across train and test and flatter the test score, the cluster split keeps whole similarity clusters in one split and gives a more conservative read on generalization (see [RESULTS.md](RESULTS.md)).
+The numbers are what the data allows, which is exactly the point.

 ---